1-877-929-7245

 Day 6 - Loen, a tiny village beneath a mighty glacier

-Along our way to Loen, we stop at the Fjaerland Glacier Museum where entrance is include and you are free to look around.
+Along our way to Loen, we stop at the Fjaerland Glacier Museum, where entrance is included, and you are free to look around.
 Housed in a building designed by the architect Sverre Fehn, the museum's external design reflects the surrounding landscape of jagged mountains and angular glaciers.
-Inside, award-winning exhibits tell the story of Norway's glacial landscapes and history of glaciology.
+Inside, award-winning exhibits tell the story of Norway's landscapes and history of glaciology.

-We continue our scenic journey by coach, taking a short trip on the Mannheller-Fodnes ferry to Fodnes, before transferring to our hotel in Loen for two nights, set between magnificent fjords.
-Arriving this afternoon, there's time to refresh and enjoy the stunning scenery, before a buffet dinner at our hotel.
+We continue our scenic journey by coach, taking a short trip on the Mannheller-Fodnes ferry to Fodnes before transferring to our hotel in Loen for two nights, set between magnificent fjords.
+Arriving this afternoon, you have time to refresh and enjoy the stunning scenery before a buffet dinner at our hotel.
+Overnight Loen.

 Includes